cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/04_debug_ui/index.md

 - Learned how to use a graphics debugger like RenderDoc to inspect the frame.

 With our workflow and tooling in place, it's finally time to write some new shaders.
 Up next, we'll dive into our first major pixel shader effect and build a classic screen wipe transition!

+You can find the complete code sample for this chapter, [here](https://github.com/MonoGame/MonoGame.Samples/tree/3.8.4/Tutorials/2dShaders/src/04-Debug-UI).

+Continue to the next chapter, [Chapter 05: Transition Effect](../05_transition_effect/index.md)